Ancastal/PyBudget/README.md

 # PyBudget

 PyBudget is an innovative, AI-powered budgeting tool designed to help individuals manage their finances more effectively.
-By leveraging the latest advancements in artificial intelligence, PyBudget offers a smart, intuitive, and highly personalized approach to budget management.
+By leveraging the latest advancements in artificial intelligence, PyBudget offers a smart and intuitive approach to budget management.

 ## Features